Best Water Parks in the Midwest for 2026

 Splashin' Safari at Holiday World (Santa Claus)

-For families in southern Indiana and northern Kentucky, Splashin' Safari is the clear top choice in the region.
+For families in southern Indiana and northern Kentucky, Splashin' Safari is the clear top choice.

 Missouri